Chapter 742-3 Retirement

 If the foregoing conditions are met, OP&F will then grant the disability applicant a disability that is presumed to be on-duty, as provided for in section 742.38 of the Revised Code.

-(2) For members who became “members” of OP&F after September 16, 1998, OP&F will consider the physical examination requirement set forth in division (D)(3) of section 742.38 of the Revised Code to have been met if OP&F receives the physician’s report or copies of one of the tests or diagnostic procedures set forth in rule 742-1-02 of the Administrative Code (but not the medical questionnaire completed by the member) prior to the person becoming a “member” of OP&F or before the person’s entry into the department where the person is employed at the time of the filing of the disability application, except that in the case where OP&F sent a notice of deficiency to the employer, a subsequent examination will satisfy these requirements if the employer corrected the noted deficiency(ies) within the time period prescribed by OP&F and in all cases, the physician’s report does not diagnose the existence of any heart disease or any cardiovascular or respiratory disease.
+(2) For disability benefit applicants who became "members" of OP&F after September 16, 1998, OP&F will consider the physical examination requirement set forth in division (D)(3) of section 742.38 of the Revised Code to have been met if the physician's report meets the requirements set forth in paragraph (A)(3) of rule 742-1-02 of the Administrative Code prior to the person becoming a "member" of OP&F or before the person's entry into the department where the person is employed at the time of the filing of the disability application, the physician's report does not diagnose the existence of any heart disease or any cardiovascular or respiratory disease.

 If the foregoing conditions are met, OP&F will then grant the disability applicant a disability that is presumed to be on-duty, as provided for in section 742.38 of the Revised Code.